 Earlier this year, MIK Fund Solutions carried out research into the way US hedge funds use data.
 For Saffer, one of the key insights was that many of the internal systems at these firms, from accounting to risk systems and even trading desk tools such as algorithms, were not connected to each other.
 In addition, these systems were often overly focused on individual transactions, making it difficult to work out how they related to the company’s overall objective – generating alpha for clients.

-“Most firms do not have an integrated data layer that brings together all of the input from their various systems and translates it into something that PMs, CFOs and COO can relate to the bigger picture,” he says.
+“Most firms do not have an integrated data layer that brings together all of the input from their various systems and translates it into something that PMs, CFOs, and COOs can relate to the bigger picture,” he says.
 “They get by, but they’re relying on individuals rather than an efficient system to manage their data and inform their decisions.”

-Investment institutions have had to deal with increasing quantities of information in recent years, as reduced average trade sizes, market fragmentation and the rise of high-frequency trading have all contributed to push up market volumes and especially message traffic far above levels seen five years ago.
+Investment institutions have had to deal with increasing quantities of information in recent years, as reduced average trade sizes, market fragmentation, and the rise of high-frequency trading have all contributed to pushing upmarket volumes and especially message traffic far above levels seen five years ago.

 As the need to process more and more data has increased, buy-side firms have been forced to expend more resources on their technology systems.
 Saffer is concerned that this has led to a “cost-focused” mentality, in which asset management firms view data as a drain on their resources, rather than an opportunity to generate returns.

 “Data should not be viewed as a cost,” he says.
 “It is there to help you generate alpha.
 Building up that infrastructure is investing in your future.
 It is a powerful tool that should not be underestimated.”

 Knowledge Is Power